AUDIO VERSION: YouTube Podbean

 When Israel reaches the Promised Land in Period 3, each tribe will be eager to receive what they consider to be their promised inheritance of land.
 At that time, God will remind the Levites that He is their inheritance, and so they will not receive a region of land like everyone else.
 Instead, they will be dispersed throughout the nation, with each tribal state giving up some cities and farmland for the Levites to dwell in.
 In this way, the priestly line will be nicely spread out and easily accessible to everyone.
 God doesn’t want all of His spiritual leaders clustered in one far corner where no one can reach them.
 By treating the Levites differently than the rest of the tribes, He sets them up to be a powerful influence that will keep the whole nation on the path of righteousness.
 And it could have worked out great, if the Levites had remained loyal.

 But for now, at least God has His priests.
 And how convenient that Moses and Aaron are also Levites by birth.
 As we progress in this period, Yahweh forgives Aaron’s major blunder and designates him to serve as the first high priest in the Tabernacle.
 Aaron’s four sons become the first regular batch of priests.
-Two of them turn out to be lemons so Yahweh kills them (see Leviticus 9-10: Abihu & Nadab Offer Strange Fire to the Lord).
+Two of them turn out to be lemons so Yahweh kills them.
 But at least the priestly line gets established.

 From this point forward, Yahweh declares that only direct descendants of Aaron can serve Him as priests inside the Tabernacle.
 This means that only Aaron’s descendants will be allowed to present sacrifices on behalf of the people, enter the two holy rooms inside the Tabernacle, and perform many other sacred rituals.
 But there’s a lot more to serving Yahweh than just these things.
 There’s the breakdown, transporting and setting up of the Tabernacle.
 There’s carting around animal carcasses, stoking fires, carrying water and wood.
 You don’t run an animal slaughterhouse of this magnitude with just a handful of priests.
 Aaron’s group needs help to process the huge number of large and small beasts that will stream into the Tabernacle on a daily basis.
 Here is where the rest of the Levites come in.